SciBorgo/Missing-data/paper/paper.md

 the data -- such as linear regression, or K nearest neighbours -- should be considered.
 This is discussed in the recommendations section.

-Problem: *Not evaluating the effect, or choice, of imputation.* The imputation method used to impute missing data has the potential to affect the outcome of a study.
+Case study: *Not evaluating the effect, or choice, of imputation.* The imputation method used to impute missing data has the potential to affect the outcome of a study.
 Therefore, it is important that authors understand, and document, how imputation affected the goal of the